FormulaCarbon/PCB2Printer/README.md

 ## how to use
 download all files in the pcbmaker folder.
-To run the program, run the command `py -m pcb2printer PATH_TO_BOARD_FILE PATH_TO_WIRE_FILE`. use `py -m pcb2printer --help` for full information on how to use.
+To run the program, run the command `py -m pcb2printer PATH_TO_BOARD_FILE PATH_TO_WIRE_FILE`. use `py -m pcb2printer --help` for full information on how to use. most of the time, your boardfile and wiringfile will be the same.

 it will throw an error but thats ok. just open `NAME_OF_OUTFILE.stl.scad`. the program may output the file without an extension. if it does, then just add `.scad` to the end.